Communicating for change

 Improving lives by changing how we talk about complex issues

-The Workshop is a unique research organisation in Aotearoa New Zealand, established by Jess Berentson-Shaw and Marianne Elliott.
-They are public narrative researchers and communication advisors.
-They identify how people explain complex issues, use scientific methods to find narrative strategies that deepen people’s thinking about those issues, and use storytelling tools to upskill people with complex knowledge to craft effective communications.
-Through their work they have developed a range of great guides for communication in a range of areas from climate change to well-being.
-They have both a message guide and checklist for communicating about COVID-19.
+The Workshop is a unique research organization in Aotearoa New Zealand, founded by Jess Berentson-Shaw and Marianne Elliott.
+They specialize in public narrative research and communication strategies that deepen understanding of complex issues through storytelling.
+Their guides cover various topics from from climate change to well-being, and include resourcers such as a message guide and checklist for communicating about COVID-19.

 Risk Communication and Natural Hazards